A Breakfast Club Blog – January 31st

 Before that, during the Q&A segment, one guest alluded to certain school’s withdrawal of basic creative skills learning from the curriculum, like sewing, which they see as “little women, home things” something which both Caroline and our other guest speaker, Entrepreneur, Designer, Model and Fitness & Health Ambassador, Millie Mackintosh acknowledged as damaging, because without a grassroots introduction, there’ll be no interest to develop and fulfil the skilled positions.

 In Millie’s case she spoke hypothetically about never having had the sewing lessons she loved so much at school and potentially not having begun the path to becoming the successful designer she is now.

 Millie speaks with a calmly authoritative and authentic millennial voice and as someone who has thrived within a millennial audience, again, this is an opinion which should be heard.

-It’s hard to see how British Heritage won’t suffer and lose out to manufactures and producers from foreign territories if the education issues aren’t addressed.
-Caroline spoke about how the Art, skills, craft education is basically being written out of the curriculum and availability isn’t always the problem, but the absence of any credit to these areas means parents struggle for incentive to advise their children on an arts route.
+It’s hard to see how British Heritage won’t suffer and lose out to manufacturers and producers from foreign territories if the education issues aren’t addressed.
+Caroline spoke about how the Art, skills, and craft education is basically being written out of the curriculum, and availability isn’t always the problem, but the absence of any credit to these areas means parents struggle for incentive to advise their children on an arts route.

 It wasn’t all doom and gloom though and Caroline did emphasise the creative industry’s efforts to put pressure on the government to reconsider their decisions.
-Because simply, without an opportunity to learn these skills at school, the talent line will dry up.
+Simply put, without an opportunity to learn these skills at school, the talent line will dry up.